 The Corporate Plan and the arrangements in place to deliver the plan are subject to continuous review to ensure currency and progression towards the achievement of arc21's objectives.
-The Corporate Plan includes the Corporate Scorecard which was subject to review throughout the year to track the implementation of objectives and the achievement of targets.
-As noted above, a new Corporate Plan for 2016 onwards will be developed in conjunction with participant Councils during 2016/17.
+The objectives set out in the Corporate Plan are implemented using the Corporate Scorecard which was subject to review throughout the year to track the progress made.